 Having a background in Engineering, he is also extremely focused and excited by new technologies that can be implemented in orchards and packing sheds that will present increased efficiencies in farming and packing practices into the future.

 Cliff Winfield is currently establishing a lemon and finger-lime orchard.
 He is passionate about sustainable agriculture and has a long association with horticulture, viticulture, aquaculture and forestry in the South West.
 Commencing in 1988, when he purchased a farm and moved to Smith Brook, Manjimup to establish a vineyard and pulpwood plantation.
 Cliff is now a Manjimup Shire Councillor, on the Board of South West Catchment Council, WA Local Government representative on State Biosecurity Council, Warren Donnelly Water Advisory Committee member, a grower member of Southern Forests Food Council and Citrus Australia.

 The Industry Manager’s role is to encourage increased value at every stage of the supply chain – from the grower to the end consumer.

-Bronwyn Walsh was appointed to this position in July 2012.
-Bronwyn is based in the DAFWA office at South Perth, and is jointly funded by Department of Agriculture and Food, Citrus Fee For service and Horticulture Innovation Australia.
+Bronwyn Walsh was appointed to this position in 2012.
+Bronwyn is based in the DPIRD office at South Perth, and is jointly funded by DPIRD and Citrus Fee For service.

 Bronwyn brings extensive and valuable experience to this position, from her background in horticultural industries in both Queensland and Western Australia and working with grower groups.
 Her role is promoting growth at a sustainable rate by gathering and communicating industry intelligence on forecasts, fruit quality and market development.
 In addition she supports growers in good orchard practices that produce fruit that meet consumer demand.
 Bronwyn works closely with growers to ensure prosperity for the future.